Kindle Paperwhite vs Kobo Libra Colour (2026): The Honest E-Reader Choice

 The one-line answer

-Buy Amazon books, want the simplest experience: Kindle Paperwhite.
-Borrow audiobooks from your library via Libby, sideload EPUBs, or want page-turn buttons and colour highlights: Kobo Libra Colour.
+Buy Amazon books and want the simplest experience: Kindle Paperwhite.
+Borrow library e-books, sideload EPUBs, or want page-turn buttons and colour highlights: Kobo Libra Colour.

 The five differences that decide it